 Anxiety is one of the most common issues that people suffer from today.
 In fact, Xanax, one of the most prescribed medications in the United States is being handed out like Halloween candy for people who have anxiety.
 Many Xanax users also take sleeping pills to try to wind down so they can sleep at night.
-Many of these people are now taking CBD for anxiety instead.
+Many of these people are now taking hemp derived CBD products to reduce anxiety instead.

 What Is CBD?